DMBuce/sempl/README.md

 ## Braces: {{}} </> [] @@ ...

-If your SOURCE contains curly braces, you can set the `$SEMPL_BRACES` environment variable to avoid ambiguities.
+If your template contains curly braces, you can set the `$SEMPL_BRACES` environment variable to avoid ambiguities.

     $ export SEMPL_BRACES='{{}}'
     $ sempl 'My {$SHELL} is {{$SHELL}}'
     My {$SHELL} is /bin/bash
     $ export SEMPL_BRACES='</>'
     $ sempl 'My {$SHELL} is <$SHELL/>'
     My {$SHELL} is /bin/bash
     $ export SEMPL_BRACES='[]'
     $ sempl 'My {$SHELL} is [$SHELL]'
     My {$SHELL} is /bin/bash
     $ export SEMPL_BRACES='@' # same as '@@'
     $ sempl 'My {$SHELL} is @$SHELL@'
     My {$SHELL} is /bin/bash